 Testing Different Types of Water

 The result?
 “Tap water had a really unpleasant taste, I couldn’t tell you what the taste was exactly, but it was unpleasant,” he says.
-“Filtered water gave the coffee a very acidic taste.”
+“Filtered gave the coffee a very acidic taste.”

 However, when brewing coffee with his personal blend, Ivan describes the coffee as tasting “full bodied, clean and with no noticeable defects.”